 The advice they’ll give you is limited to the terms of the agreement - for example, that you understand what you’re agreeing to.
 They won’t advise you on whether it’s a good agreement or if you could have got a better result by going to a tribunal.

 If your employer breaks the agreement

-You can go to the sheriff court to claim breach of contract.
-Read more about taking your employer to court for breach of contract.
+You can go to the county court to claim breach of contract.
+Find out how to make a court claim on GOV.UK.

 If you reached a settlement during a tribunal hearing and the tribunal put your claim on hold (‘stayed’ it) for a set period of time, you can ask the tribunal to revive your claim if your employer doesn’t fulfil their part of the agreement within that time.